jclarsson/reddit_wallpaper/README.md

    * Install on Debian as gtk+3.0
    * Install on Arch and Fedora as gtk3
    * Install on Mac with "brew install gtk+3 adwaita-icon-theme"
+* Optional: Exiftool
+   * Install on Debian as libimage-exiftool-perl
+   * Install on Arch as perl-image-exiftool

 ***